By running your own Nature for Neighbourhoods project, you can bring your community together to make your local area amazingly greener.

 Step 4: Let us know how you're going

-- Share photos or short videos with the ACF Nature Network
+- Share photos or short videos online and with ACF - [email protected]

-- Send us your host evaluation and your participants’ evaluations
+- Share your and your participants' feedback - [email protected]

-Join our monthly webinars and share your journey with others like you across the country via the ACF Community slack
+Share your journey with others like you across the country via the ACF Community slack

 Step 5: Keep it up!